 He leaned forward, black eyes lit with a frightening intensity; he looked like a man half-crazed.
 Scarlett stared into his fathomless gaze, transfixed.

 "I have been less than an ideal husband.
-I have been--cruel, perhaps; cold, certainly.
-I would have liked nothing better than to lavish you with all the affection, all the love, all the romance any woman could ever have desired--if only you'd given me even the slightest encouragement.
+I have been - cruel, perhaps; cold, certainly.
+I would have liked nothing better than to lavish you with all the affection, all the love, all the romance any woman could ever have desired - if only you'd given me even the slightest encouragement.
 Oh, don't think that I hold you entirely responsible; Hell, you were honest with me from the start.
 I knew you loved Ashley Wilkes, and I pursued you and persuaded you to marry me anyway.
 Like the bloody fool I am I thought, desperately and stupidly, that in time I could win you over.
 That I could make you love me and forget him.
-And when, belatedly, I realised just how wrong I'd been in that rash assumption, well, I suppose I took out my frustration on you."
+And when, belatedly, I realized just how wrong I'd been in that rash assumption, well, I suppose I took out my frustration on you."

 She had no reason whatever to doubt the sincerity of his words; it was obvious even to her that some turning point had been reached, all bets called off, all cards on the table.
 What she couldn't be certain of was who had the upper hand.
 His words thrilled and frightened and confused and warmed and angered her all at once.
 The longstanding desire to pay him back for his years of insolence had evaporated without her even noticing its passing; and Scarlett, who had never troubled to examine an emotion in her life, was left floundering in a sea of inner conflict.
 Disturbing enough was her recent realisation that her love for Ashley, which had become as habitual and automatic as breathing, had undergone an irreparable change.
-Being forced now to confront not only Rhett's feelings for her, but her own awakening feelings for him--particularly in view of recent catalysing events!--left Scarlett all but paralysed.
+Being forced now to confront not only Rhett's feelings for her, but her own awakening feelings for him - particularly in view of recent catalysing events! - left Scarlett all but paralyzed.